JuliaFolds2/ChunkSplitters.jl/docs/src/multithreading.md

 ## `@threads` and `enumerate`

-If you try to rewrite the parallel summation example above and try to use `@threads` instead of `@spawn` you might realize that it won't work by just using `chunk` alone.
+If you try to rewrite the parallel summation example above and try to use `@threads` instead of `@spawn` you might realize that it won't work by just using `chunks` alone.
 The reason is that we need to store the partial (chunk-)sums in a vector and to write to the correct slots of this vector, we need a chunk index in each task.

-The natural solution is to use `enumerate(chunk(...))`, which will give us the necessary chunk indices besides the chunks.
+The natural solution is to use `enumerate(chunks(...))`, which will give us the necessary chunk indices besides the chunks.
 And in fact, this works:

 ```julia-repl
 julia> using ChunkSplitters: chunk